Indrajiths4/Indrajiths4/README.md

 Welcome to my GitHub profile!
 I'm a passionate software developer with a keen interest in open-source projects and collaborative coding.

 ## 🚀 About Me
-- 💻 I love coding in Python, JavaScript, and C++.
+- 💻 I love coding in Python, JavaScript, and C.
 - 🌱 Currently learning advanced algorithms and machine learning.
 - 💯 Looking to collaborate on exciting open-source projects.
 - 🗨️ Ask me about web development, data structures, and problem-solving.